Code of Procedure for Appeals to a College Appeals Committee

 iv) dismiss the appeal because the evidence submitted could reasonably have been presented to the Board of Examiners or other academic body;

-v) refer the appeal directly to the appropriate academic body responsible for the application of the progress regulations or to the Board of Examiners with whatever guidance or direction he/she considers appropriate;
+v) refer the appeal directly to the appropriate academic body responsible for the application of the progress regulations or to the Board of Examiners with whatever guidance or direction they consider appropriate;

 vi) refer the appeal to a full hearing before the College Appeals Committee.
 Provision of a hearing does not imply that a prima facie case has been established.

-27.5.4 The Convener of the Committee may also take such other interim action by way of direction as he/she deems appropriate.
+27.5.4 The Convener of the Committee may also take such other interim action by way of direction as they deem appropriate.

-27.5.5 The Clerk to the Committee shall state in the letter to the student (or his or her representative) intimating the outcome of the preliminary disposal the reasons for the decision and shall provide the papers which were considered by the Committee.
+27.5.5 The Clerk to the Committee shall state in the letter to the student (or their representative) intimating the outcome of the preliminary disposal the reasons for the decision and shall provide the papers which were considered by the Committee.

 27.6 Arrangements for a Hearing Before the College Appeals Committee